sverweij/dependency-cruiser/doc/faq.md

 ### Q: Some TypeScript dependencies _still_ don't show up (`/// tripple slash directives`)

-**_A_**: By default dependency-cruiser ignores TypeScript's tripple slash directives.
+**_A_**: By default dependency-cruiser ignores TypeScript's triple slash directives.
 To ensure it _does_ detect them:

-- Switch TypesScript pre-compilation dependencies on (see previous question)
+- Switch TypeScript pre-compilation dependencies on (see previous question)
 - Do one of the following
-  - if you have a dependency-cruiser configuration file, add the tripple slash directive module system to the array of module systems e.g.
+  - if you have a dependency-cruiser configuration file, add the triple slash directive module system to the array of module systems e.g.
     ```json
      "moduleSystems": ["amd", "cjs", "es6", "tsd"]